 Growing best in northern swampy wetlands or near stream banks, the brown ash trees have been in decline for several

-They have a slower growth rate than other species, are shade intolerant, have a very shallow fibrous root system and
+years.
+They have a slower growth rate than other species, are shade intolerant, have a very shallow fibrous root system

-native ash harvesters know how to determine whether or not a particular tree will yield pliable ash that is not too brittle
+harvesters know how to determine whether or not a particular tree will yield pliable ash that is not too brittle for

 SPLINTS: The brown ash tree log is pounded along its length with a mallet, sledge or the back of an axe.
 The pounding